6 Things Every Lesbian Should Know About Her Health, From A Gynecologist

 - Cardiac disease and heart attacks

 Unfortunately, this means that lesbians have a greater risk of having a heart attack, breast cancer, and ovarian cancer compared to a heterosexual women.
+Depression, substance abuse, and intimate partner violence are also more common in lesbian and bisexual women and should be screened and treated appropriately.

 Since lesbians aren’t having sex with men, they don’t need Pap smears, right?
+Wrong!

 Another thing to consider: Having a history of one normal Pap smear doesn’t mean you'll never have to get a pap again.
 A case in point is the human papilloma virus (HPV), for which lesbians are at risk.
 It can show up on future Pap smears as causing pre-cancer cells.

-Current guidelines for pap testing:
+Current guidelines for pap testing.

 - Women should begin pap testing at age 21 year of age.